sonnhfit/SonAgent/docs/source/index.md

 * 🔌 Self-Repairing source code

 **Quickstart**
-1. Get an OpenAI API Key (opens in a new tab)
+1. Get an OpenAI API Key [(opens in a new tab)](https://platform.openai.com/api-keys)
-2. Download the latest release (opens in a new tab)
+2. Download the latest release [(opens in a new tab)](https://github.com/sonnhfit/SonAgent)
 3. Follow the installation instructions
-4. Configure any additional features you want, or install some plugins
+'''4.
+Configure any additional features you want, or install some plugins'''
 5. Run the app
 Please see the documentation for full setup instructions and configuration options.